bentomas/node-async-testing/README.md

       require('async_testing').run(__filename, process.ARGV);
     }

-Now, you could tell **node-async-testing** to run the tests in parallel:
+Now, you can tell **node-async-testing** to run the tests in parallel:

     node test-suite.js --parallel

-Or to only run some specific tests:
+Or to only run specific tests:

     node test-suite.js --test-name "first test" --test-name "third test"